dfuse-io/docs/content/ethereum/public-apis/concepts/search-ranges.md

 ---
 weight: 1
-menuTitle: Search Ranges
+sideNavTitle: Search Ranges
-title: Ethereum Search Ranges
+pageTitle: Ethereum Search Ranges
 ---

 This page gives information about the searched range for various combinations of `lowBlockNum` and